 So while France inevitably dominates, you might also find something from the Ivory Coast or another African country, Belgium, Luxembourg, Switzerland, and Canada.

-The event runs under the auspices of the Institut Français d’Autriche and normally takes place in the Votiv Kino (an international cinema that often shows English-language films without dubbing) and the De France (the Votiv Kino’s sister cinema).
+The event runs with the cooperation of various French-speaking organisations, such as the Institut Français d’Autriche, and takes place in the Votiv Kino (an international cinema that often shows English-language films without dubbing) and the De France (the Votiv Kino’s sister cinema).

 The festival films are shown in French (of course), mostly with subtitles in either German or English.